youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 - **Lifetime**: A CTE is a temporary result set that exists only within the scope of a single statement.
 Once the statement has been executed, the CTE is discarded.
 On the other hand, a View is a database object that is stored on the server and can be used across multiple statements and sessions, just like a regular table.

 -- **Modification**: We can't directly modify data through a CTE.
 Any INSERT, UPDATE, or DELETE operations would need to be performed on the underlying tables.
-In contrast, with Views, we can perfor, modifications directly
+In contrast, with Views, we can perform modifications directly

 -- **Recursion**: CTEs support recursive queries, which can be used to perform complex tasks like hierarchical or tree-based data traversal.
 Views do not support recursion.